VassilisPallas/color-management/README.md

 3. Run `npm install`

 ## Starting the application
 Run `npm start`.
-The server will be found at [http://localhost:3000]
+The application will be found at [http://localhost:3000]

 ## Testing
 To test, run `npm test`.